-The ADS1274 (guad) and ADS1278 (octal) are 24-bit, delta-sigma ADCs based on the single-channel ADS1271.
-They offer the combination of outstanding dc accuracy and superior ac performance.
-Figure 57 shows the block diagram.
-Note that both devices are functionally the same, except that the ADS1274 has four ADCs and the ADS1278 has eight ADCs.
-The packages are identical, and the ADS1274 pinout is compatible with the ADS1278, permitting true drop-in expandability.
-The converters are comprised of four (ADS1274) or eight (ADS1278) advanced, 6th-order, chopper-stabilized, delta-sigma modulators followed by low-ripple, linear phase FIR filters.
-The modulators measure the differential input signal, $V{IN} = (AINP -$ AINN), against the differential reference, VREF = (VREFP - VREFN).
+The ADS1278 is an octal 24-bit, delta-sigma ADC based on the single-channel ADS1271.
+It offers the combination of outstanding dc accuracy and superior ac performance.
+Figure 54 shows the block diagram.
+The converter is comprised of eight advanced, 6th-order, chopper-stabilized, delta-sigma modulators followed by low-ripple, linear phase FIR filters.
+The modulators measure the differential input signal, $V{IN} = (AINP - AINN)$ , against the differential reference, $V{REF} = (VREFP - VREFN)$ .
 The digital filters receive the modulator signal and provide a low-noise digital output.
 To allow tradeoffs among speed, resolution, and power, four operating modes are supported: